The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 It's difficult to get from Trier to Amsterdam without transferring at least 2 times.

-Buy your official Deutsche Bahn train tickets between Trier and Amsterdam from $35 (€28) with Omio.
-Find train times and tickets for over 1000 travel companies to compare and book the most popular route.
+Buy your official Deutsche Bahn train tickets from Trier to Amsterdam from $34 (€28) with Omio.
+Find train times and tickets for over 1000 travel companies to compare and book the most affordable trip.

-Travel by train between Trier, Germany and Amsterdam, Netherlands is: Fully open.
+Travel between Trier, Germany and Amsterdam, Netherlands by train is: Partially open.

-The above information was last checked on 9/14/21.
-Remember to check the latest COVID-19 travel safety regulations for your train between Trier and Amsterdam closer to your date of departure here
+The information above was last checked on 11/29/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Trier and Amsterdam before traveling.

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/15/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Trier from Amsterdam.
+Last checked on 11/29/21.
+Remember to check the latest COVID-19 travel safety regulations for your train to Trier from Amsterdam closer to your date of departure here here.

-When departing from Trier, you have various train station options to start your trip from including Trier Hbf, Trier Süd and Trier, Hbf - Bussteig 1.
-When arriving in Amsterdam, you can end your trip in train stations like Amsterdam Centraal and Amsterdam Sloterdijk.
+There are a few train stations in Trier to start your journey from including Trier Hbf, Trier Süd and Trier, Hbf - Bussteig 1.
+In Amsterdam you have a few train station options to choose from for your arrival including Amsterdam Centraal and Amsterdam Sloterdijk.

 Here are some other resources that might have the information you need